 Step 1: Create a Graph

 Open a new graph in InfraNodus.
-Use the Live Ideation app or the Mind Mapping app.
+Choose the Mind Mapping app.

-Once you see an empty graph, start typing your text or copy and paste some ideas from an already existing one.
-Do not yet submit it.
+Once you see an empty graph, start typing your text, or copy and paste some ideas from an already existing one.

 In supervised machine learning, you feed the features and their corresponding labels into an algorithm in a process called training.
 During training, the algorithm gradually determines the relationship between features and their corresponding labels.

-If you select the words that you want to visualize, they will be marked as the hashtags and only those words will be added into the graph.
+If you want to control which entities are actually visualized, you can select the phrases or words that you want to visualize while you're adding a text, and they will be converted into hashtags.
+Only those words will then be added into the graph.
 All the words appearing in the same statement will be connected.

-For example, if you select a few concepts like this:
+For example, if you type in your text and then select a few concepts like this: